Outreach in Sussex

 The stark inequalities that Gypsy and Traveller people experience can often result in specific support needs, such as applying for a pitch on a local authority site or accessing education.

-Through our National Helpline and Advocacy work, we provide support to people from Gypsy, Roma or Traveller communities on issues that matter most to them.
-We offer advice on health and wellbeing, employment, and rights, and provide ongoing support, such as form filling.
-We also act as a 'Care of' address and reading service for around 300 homeless families, to help gain and retain access to health, education and accommodation services.
+Through our National Helpline on 01273 234777 and AQS accredited advice and advocacy work, we provide support to people from Gypsy, Roma or Traveller communities on issues that matter most to them.
+We offer advice on range of topics, including health and wellbeing, employment, and rights, and provide ongoing support, such as form filling.
+We also act as a 'Care of' address and reading service for over 300 families without an address, to help gain and retain access to health, education and accommodation services.

 Our Outreach Team also represent the interests of community members to statutory agencies and liaise with service providers, to ensure mainstream services are, and remain, accessible.